ballerina-platform/ballerina-distribution/examples/http-client-ssl-tls/http_client_ssl_tls.md

 # HTTP client - SSL/TLS

-You can use the HTTPS client to connect or interact with an HTTPS listener.
-Provide the `http:ClientSecureSocket` configurations to the client to initiate an HTTPS connection.
+An `http:Client` can be configured to communicate through HTTPS.
+To secure an `http:Client` using HTTPS, the client needs to be configured with a certificate file.
+This configuration can be provided through the `securedSocket` field of the `http:ClientConfiguration`.
+This field accepts an `http:ClientSecureSocket` record, which provides the SSL-related configurations.
+Use this to secure the communication and data transfer between the client and the server.

 ::: code http_client_ssl_tls.bal :::